-- 1. Non-degree and degree programs may be offered in a schedule of seven (7), eight (8) or fourteen (14) week sessions. - 2.
-The Dean of Academic Affairs reserves the right to schedule courses based on the nature of the class and the required contact hours. - 3.
+- Non-degree and degree programs may be offered in a schedule of eight (8), ten (10) (during summer semester only) or sixteen (16) week sessions. - The Dean of Academic Affairs reserves the right to schedule courses based on the nature of the class and the required contact hours. - 3.
 Each course offered is assigned a unique number known as a Course Reference Number (CRN).